Great Scottish Highland Road Trips: The Road to the Isles

 With images of kilted warriors and wizards left behind, the drive continues west towards Arisaig.
 If you are using sat-nav it will most likely try to keep you on the most direct route as the journey continues to the coast.
 As you near Arisaig, though, look out for the brown road signs for the ‘Alternative Coastal Route’.
 This is a slower but nicer route for the stretch between Arisaig and Mallaig.

 Arisaig is one of my favourite Scottish villages and if I could have a second home in Scotland it might just well be here.
 Idyllic in itself, Arisaig is also close to some amazing beaches.
 Camusdarach is particularly special and is famous for its role in the film Local Hero.
 The beach car park is a little further north of the signposted Camusdarach Campsite and it’s just a short walk from here to the sand.
 There are several inlets along the coastline so a wander is advisable.
-Golf lovers take note.
-One of my top 30 recommended courses is to be found at Traigh.
+Golf lovers take note – Traigh is one of my top picks for a round.
 A stunningly set course, it is a good challenge for any level of player.

 Back to your car and continue to follow the Alternative route until it takes you back onto the A830 (just before the village of Morar) and the final sprint to Mallaig.
 A departure point for the islands of the Inner Hebrides, Mallaig is also the end destination of the famous Jacobite Steam Train route.
 The iconic machine will need no introduction to Harry Potter fans.
 Plentiful day trippers coming off the train can be spotted hovering around the pier, not quite sure what to do with themselves after such a journey.
 As such it is always buzzing in peak summer season and is a great place to tuck into some first class seafood.
 Regular readers will be aware that all of my west coast drives end with a plate of something from the deep.
 There are several to choose from but I love The Cornerstone.
 Fresh and delicious, it has yet to let me down.